ferdis/nestedjs/README.md

 in JavaScript applications.

-The [Nested Sets Model](https://en.wikipedia.org/wiki/Nested_set_model) is a technique used for representing hierachrial data as a tree-like data structure.
+The [Nested Sets Model](https://en.wikipedia.org/wiki/Nested_set_model) is a technique used for representing hierarchical data as a tree-like data structure.

 Although very convienient and fast when implemented using a relational